 According to Entrepreneur, competitor analysis helps you establish what makes your product and service unique, which, in turn, shows you which attributes you can market to attract your audience.

-The idea isn’t to mimic what your competitors are doing, but rather to understand how rival businesses are marketing themselves.
+The idea isn’t to mimic your competitors’ actions but rather to understand how rival businesses are marketing themselves.
 This will help you identify opportunities to market your own brand in new ways.

 There are different ways to do this.
 McKinsey, for example, recommends using a competitor-insight loop to get into your competitors’ mindset.

 Of course, any competitive analysis must begin with data gathering.
-While tools and platforms like SimilarWeb, BuzzSumo and Alexa can provide all kinds of information on your competitors for a relatively small fee, you can always take the hands-on (and free) approach to researching your competition.
+While tools and platforms like SimilarWeb, BuzzSumo, and Alexa can provide all kinds of information on your competitors for a relatively small fee, you can always take the hands-on (and free) approach to research your competition.